Project-X-Mods/coffeelinux/README.md

 2a.
 Coffee wallpapers in default location.

-3. Vaapi enabled by default in Chromium**
+3. Vaapi enabled by default in Chromium (driver only)

 4. Pamac Graphical Software Manager (Select "1 4" in part 4 when prompted for pamac-aur for full functionality)